The Committee has

 cast in concrete.
 New ideas and new ways of

-doing something are always encouraged.
+doing something are encouraged.

 No one has all the answers.
 The

-Committee wants to take advantage of these
+Committee wants to take advantage when these

-assignment has a procedural guideline.
+volunteer function has a procedural guideline.
 In

 the responsibility of the primary volunteer to